yixianwang/yixian-site/content/notes/finra.md

 - Strong QA mindset curious, meticulous, willing to speak up
 - Basic SQL skills

+- An incoming candidate must have strong communication, technical, automation, and assurance skills.
+They also must be able to assess risk and create tests independently following an established strategy.
+The candidate must have strong quality assurance practice knowledge and hands-on implementation of functional and performance testing.

+- Must-Haves (please do not send candidates that do not meet these criteria):
+   - Experience with cloud infrastructure and testing applications running on cloud technologies
+   - Demonstrated knowledge of cloud components and architecture (preferably AWS and core services such as ECS, Lambda, S3, SQS, etc.)
+   - Understanding and ability to describe application architectures
+   - Hands-on experience and ability to develop UI and API automated tests in common frameworks (e.g., Rest Assured, Selenium, - Cucumber, etc.,)
+   - Experience executing and implementing QA strategies that include all functional and nonfunctional quality assurance - considerations
+   - Experience with object-oriented programming (Java preferred) and prior experience with application or automation framework - development
+   - Experience implementing tests with modern automated testing tools (e.g., Cucumber, Playwright, Karate, etc.), frameworks, and patterns
+   - Experience with foundational database concepts (Selecting, Filtering, Joining, Simple Aggregates like Sum and Count)
+   - Ability to independently design and create test cases following a set strategy for software applications
+   - Ability to create, execute, debug, and analyze automated load and performance tests
+   - Ability to develop automated tests using mocks/stubs
+   - Strong critical thinking and problem-solving skills
+   - Demonstrable experience seeking out information and learning through self-research
+   - Strong written and verbal communication skills
+- Required Skills
+   - Ability to effectively communicate progress on tasks
+   - Prior experience estimating individual pieces of work
+   - Ability to assess, communicate, and escalate risks when necessary
+- Nice-to-Haves:
+   - Foundational knowledge of artificial intelligence and machine learning
+   - Foundational knowledge of application security testing
+   - Hands-on DevOps skills (e.g. Jenkins)
+   - Experience with Node and that family of languages (Javascript, Typescript)
+   - Experience with application development tools and frameworks (Spring, Springboot, Angular, React, etc.)

 ## Skills
 - Java
 - AWS